Swim – Dolphin Club Saipan

 Canoe Rides

-Adults and accompanied children are welcome to join in the fun and take a free ride on a caone on Saturdays at 11am.
-Rides are about 20 minutes long.
+Adults and accompanied children are welcome to join in the fun and experience sailing on a traditional Chamorro or Carolinian canoe on Saturday when the tide allows.
+Check the Community Calendar for dates and times.
+Canoe rides are about 20 minutes long and very inexpensive.
+Local residents with ID can ride free.
 Life jackets are required and available.
 Children just be accompanied by a parent or adult guardian.
 Dress appropriately for sailing in an open canoe - you might get wet! :)